andHW/squid-game-grid/README.md

 Designed to be responsive.

-Just a POC, the code is very inelegant and disregarded broswer compatibility.
+Just a POC, the code is not very nelegant and disregarded broswer compatibility.

 ## Config